David Palmer (vocalist)

-David Palmer is an American vocalist, songwriter and photographer best known as a former member of Steely Dan and as the lyricist of "Jazzman", a No. 2 hit for Carole King.
+David Palmer is an American vocalist, songwriter and photographer best known as member of Steely Dan during the band's early years, and as the lyricist of "Jazzman", a No. 2 hit for Carole King.
+Palmer is known for his light tenor voice which contrasted with his fellow Steely Dan singer Donald Fagen.

 Early life

-Palmer was raised in the New Jersey communities of Warren Township and Watchung and attended Watchung Hills Regional High School.
+Palmer was born and raised in the New Jersey communities of Warren Township and Watchung and attended Watchung Hills Regional High School.
+He sang in choir and folk groups as a child.

 Musical career

 His first band was the Myddle Class, formed in 1964 under the initial name of the King Bees while its members were still in high school.
-The band performed at clubs such as the Night Owl in Greenwich Village, and released several 45s on the Tomorrow record label before disbanding in 1969.
-Palmer next formed the Quinaimes Band with several Myddle Class members, and they recorded an album for Elektra Records before disbanding shortly thereafter.
+Their manager, Al Aronowitz, introduced them to the hit songwriters Gerry Goffin and Carole King, who were looking to add bands to their new label, Tomorrow Records.
+The Myddle Class's first single, "Free as the Wind", was co-written by Palmer with King, Goffin, and Rick Philp (the Myddle Class's guitarist), and reached number 12 in Albany, New York in March 1966.
+The band performed at clubs such as the Night Owl in Greenwich Village, released two more singles on the Tomorrow record label, and recorded a number of demos for Goffin and King before the murder of Philp let to their disbanding in 1969.
+In 1971 Palmer formed the Quinaimes Band with several Myddle Class members, and they recorded an album for Elektra Records before disbanding.

-At the insistence of ABC Records executives, Palmer joined Steely Dan in an early incarnation in 1972.
-He sang lead on two tracks on their debut album Can't Buy a Thrill, "Dirty Work" and "Brooklyn (Owes the Charmer Under Me)", as well as doubling parts of Donald Fagen's vocals on "Reelin' in the Years", "Only a Fool Would Say That" and "Change of the Guard" in order to reach the high notes.
+At the invitation of his associate Jeff Baxter, Palmer joined Steely Dan in August 1972, in the middle of recording sessions for their debut album Can't Buy a Thrill.
+He sang lead on two tracks on Can't Buy a Thrill, "Dirty Work" and "Brooklyn (Owes the Charmer Under Me)", as well as doubling parts of Donald Fagen's vocals on "Reelin' in the Years", "Only a Fool Would Say That" and "Change of the Guard" in order to reach the high notes.
 He also sang lead on most of Steely Dan's songs when performed live during their early concerts because of Fagen's early-career stage fright before audiences.
-Fagen eventually took lead vocals and Palmer left the band, although Palmer did contribute backing vocals on the band's subsequent release, Countdown to Ecstasy.
+In addition, Walter Becker and Donald Fagen wrote several songs specifically to showcase Palmer's particular vocal abilities, including "Megashine City", "Take My Money", and "Hellbound Train"; all of these songs were never recorded but were played by Steely Dan on tour.